 - Apache Canyon Bouldering

 : A large overhanging chunk of sandstone with at least 20 different variations.
 Just 20 minutes outside of Santa Fe.

 Head north of Albuquerque on I-25, you can't miss Santa Fe, the Capital of New Mexico!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Santa Fe Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Santa Fe Area:

 Featured Route For Santa Fe Area

 By meghan c.